KleberVales/english-study/README.md

 ### 9.2 Comparative
 ### 9.3 Superlative

-She is the fastest runner in the
+She is the fastest runner

 This is the most efficient database framework for our project.